Userbus's Google Classroom gradebook sync copies assignments and grades from Google Classroom to your Blackbaud gradebooks. The sync works like this:

 How does Userbus know that Johnny Smith in Google Classroom is the same as Johnny Smith in Blackbaud?
 What if more than one student is named Johnny Smith in Blackbaud?

 To make sure scores to go the right students, Userbus matches on email address.
 If your Blackbaud students have the same email addresses as your Classroom students, the sync will be able to match them easily.
 If they have different email addresses, it may be possible to use a different kind of matching, depending on your setup.
-Reach out to us and let's talk it over.
+Reach out to us and let's talk!

 The sync can run: